 About the author(s)

-Joanna is a Senior Product Specialist at Wealthfront.
+Joanna is a Product Specialist Manager at Wealthfront.
 She is a licensed financial advisor in the U.S. and Australia, holding Series 7 and Series 66 licenses from FINRA.
 Before joining Wealthfront, Joanna worked at Dimensional Fund Advisors.
 View all posts by Joanna Lawson